Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

 \subsection{Models and Implementation Details}

-We integrate our proposed method with two popular LVLMs, LLaVA1.5~\cite{liu2024improved} and InstructBLIP~\cite{Instructblip}.
-Both the two models adopt Vicuna 7B~\cite{vicuna2023} as their language models.
-We empirically set $l=3$ and $\gamma = 0.2$.
-We set the $\alpha=3$ for the POPE dataset and $\alpha=1$ for others, leaving other hyper-parameters the same with VCD.
+We follow VCD\cite{leng2024mitigating} to integrate our proposed method with three popular LVLMs, LLaVA1.5~\cite{liu2024improved}, InstructBLIP~\cite{Instructblip} and QWEN-VL~\cite{bai2023qwenvl}.
+All these models adopt Vicuna 7B~\cite{vicuna2023} as their language models.
+We empirically set $\gamma = 2$ and $\alpha=3$.
+On all the sampling setting, top p is set to 1.
+We leave other hyper-parameters the same with VCD.